alibaba/bifrostui/packages/bui-core/src/SwipeAction/index.en-US.md

 ### Event Handling

-The component provides an `onActionsReveal` callback triggered when action buttons appear.
+The component provides an `onActionsReveal` callback that triggers when action buttons appear.

 ```tsx
 import {